Chunporo/anna-speaking-coach/DEPLOYMENT.md

 ## Troubleshooting

+### Railway: "Railpack could not determine how to build the app"

+**Solution:**
+1. Verify **Root Directory** is set to `backend` in Railway project settings
+2. Ensure these files exist in your `backend` directory:
+   - ✅ `requirements.txt` (for Python dependencies)
+   - ✅ `Procfile` (contains start command)
+   - ✅ `railway.json` (Railway configuration)
+   - ✅ `runtime.txt` (Python version specification)
+3. Check Railway Settings → Deploy:
+   - **Start Command** should be: `uvicorn app.main:app --host 0.0.0.0 --port $PORT`
+   - If missing, set it manually
+4. If issues persist, check Railway logs for specific error messages
+5. Redeploy the service after making changes

 ### Frontend can't connect to backend

 - Check `NEXT_PUBLIC_API_URL` is set correctly
 - Verify CORS settings in backend
 - Check backend is accessible from frontend domain
+- Ensure `ALLOWED_ORIGINS` includes your frontend URL

 ### Database connection errors